Michigan Forfeiture Defense Attorney

 The Criminal Case and Michigan Forfeiture Defense Attorneys

 Typically, civil forfeiture cases spring from an underlying criminal case.
 It is logical and good sense for one attorney or firm to handle both the criminal case and the civil forfeiture.
-Defense tactics will be tightly coordinated.
+If you work with our team, we will coordinate defense tactics.
 We will organize the most effective strategies.
 There is no good reason to have two different defense teams.
 Clients must ensure that the firm they hire is very astute in criminal and civil law.
 Forfeiture law can be complicated, and many criminal defense lawyers do not handle forfeiture.
 Because the government must achieve a conviction in most cases to secure a forfeiture, the stakes are higher than ever when trying to avoid a felony or misdemeanor conviction.

 Forfeiture v.
 Restitution

-Forfeiture is a penalty intended to strip a defendant of their illegally obtained proceeds or assets.
+Forfeiture is a penalty intended to strip defendants of their illegally obtained proceeds or assets.
 Restitution is remedial and created to compensate the victim for any losses.
 These amounts can be the same or different.
 Defendants, particularly in federal cases, are often ordered to pay both forfeiture and restitution judgments.
-For example, a defendant who obtained $1,000,000 from the victim can be ordered to pay $1,000,000 in restitution to the victim and a $1,000,000 forfeiture judgment to the government, equalling a total payment of $2,000,000 or twice the proceeds of the crime.
+For example, a judge can order a defendant who obtained $1,000,000 from the victim to pay $1,000,000 in restitution to the victim and a $1,000,000 forfeiture judgment to the government, equalling a total payment of $2,000,000 or twice the proceeds of the crime.
 A skilled defense lawyer can negotiate for reduced forfeiture and restitution or an offset of one against the other.

 Transfer of Tainted Assets to Third-Party “Straw Owners”